-Applications for admission and other documents necessary for admission should be addressed to the Registrar's Office.
+All documents necessary for admission should be addressed to the Registrar's Office.
 Admission requirements to Ranger College are the same for all students.
 All students seeking admission to Ranger College must meet one of the following requirements:

 1. High School Graduation